US AI Compliance

 Making consequential decisions with AI in Colorado?

-The Colorado AI Act requires annual impact assessments and consumer disclosure rights for any AI system influencing decisions about employment, credit, housing, insurance, education, or healthcare.
+Colorado SB 26-189 applies from 1 January 2027 and will require impact assessments and consumer disclosure rights for automated decision-making technology influencing decisions about employment, credit, housing, insurance, education, or healthcare.
+It replaced SB 24-205, which never took effect — so build against SB 26-189.

 ☀️